Nicolae-Peptea/Reactivity/README.md

     "eject": "react-scripts eject"
   },
 ```
-- Go to client-app folder and run in terminal this will set up the react app
+- Open the folder client-app in terminal and run
 ```
-npm run build
+npm install
 ```
 - Create a PostgreSQL database
 - Go to appsettings.json -> Fill in the ConnectionStrings section with the database Connection String